 In early 2016, a new class of WWE Performance Center recruits was announced.
-Among them was Macey Estrella.
-A rising star in NXT and an imposing figure, Estrella served in the U.S. Marine Corps before pursuing her career in WWE.
-Estrella served on the Marine Corps SWAT team, a unit similar to that of civilian SWAT teams.
+Among them was Lacey Evans.
+A rising star in NXT and an imposing figure, Evans served in the U.S. Marine Corps before pursuing her career in WWE.
+Evans served on the Marine Corps SWAT team, a unit similar to that of civilian SWAT teams.

 In the 1990s, Perry Saturn won championships in the three major sports-entertainment organizations — WWE, WCW and ECW.
 Saturn was a no-nonsense competitor who often left his actions speak for himself inside the squared circle.
 The military-style business demeanor of Saturn could be attributed to his time serving in the U.S. Army.